 “If every young person understood the power of their voice, things would be a lot different.” – Zendaya

 Like you, many of your favorite stars are tired of society’s expectations and hypocrisies and certainly tired of keeping their mouths shut when it comes to defending themselves and their culture.
-Here are four times Black millennial celebs got bold and spoke out.
+Here are five times young Black celebs got bold and spoke out.

 Being one of the deadliest mass shootings in recent U.S. history, the Las Vegas attack is still not being portrayed by mass media as terrorism.
 Why?
 Because this country still refuses to call it “terrorism” — Merriam-Webster defines it as, “the use of violent acts to frighten the people in an area” — when a white man is the killer.
 Zendaya did not have that problem, though.
 After the incident, she spoke out by sharing a video on Instagram highlighting a list the deadliest mass shootings in this country from the 1980s to the present.
 Her caption: “There is no post I can make that will heal the pain and heartache that is being felt in Las Vegas today, but we NEED to change.
 We can not continue to let this list grow.
 We can not grow accustom to waking up to this kind of terrorism in our country.
 We can not make this normal.
 How are we going to end gun violence?”